tanem/realtime-dashboard-server/README.md

 Note that the Socket.IO logger is used for logging.
 The `dev` and `demo` envs default to log level 3, `test` env defaults to log level 1.

+## Demo

+Sample [PerformanceTiming](https://dvcs.w3.org/hg/webperf/raw-file/tip/specs/NavigationTiming/Overview.html) data is provided in the `./demo` directory.
+This data is sent at random intervals to the server during demo mode.
+The data being emitted to clients is logged to the console in debug mode.

-e.g. to start the server in demo mode:
+To start the server in demo mode:

     $ NODE_ENV=demo node app.js